What’s the problem?

 How do we help?

 Now the situation is slowly changing thanks to NGOs that are at the forefront of helping families with children with special needs.
-We work with a few of these local charities to help them provide therapy, support and a positive social network.
+We work with a few of these local charities to help them improve their skills, and provide therapy, support and a positive social network.

 Dorintsa (The Wish)

-This Centre for disabled and autistic children and young people, is based in a converted private house in Călărași, an hour from Chișinău, parents refused to send their child to a boarding school and managed to give him home education and later, higher education in the Netherlands.
-They remain passionate about helping young disabled people reach their potential.
-Up to 25 children and young adults come regularly to the Centre and take part in a personalised programme of therapy and eduation.
+If it is difficult for families with a disabled child to access help in Moldova, then it is more difficult in rural areas.
+Local charity, The Wish, runs a centre for disabled children and young people in Călărași, an hour from the capital.
+The leaders have a disabled child themselves and remain passionate about helping young disabled people reach their potential.
+Up to 25 children and young adults take part in a regular, personalised programme of therapy and eduation at the Centre.
 St Gregory’s is helping to fund this direct support to children, helping them improve their communication, literacy and life skills, their physical stamina and coordination.
-Most importantly, the families become part of a supportive social group, where they can make friends and build confidence.
+Just as importantly, the families become part of a supportive social group, where they can make friends and build confidence.

 Copiii Ploii (Rain Kids)